jwapico/Bio-Notes/content/Mitochondria.md

 ![[Pasted image 20251207175009.png]]

 As with [[Chloroplasts|chloroplasts]] exhibit dynamic behavior within the cell, growing, changing shape, and pinching off to duplicate.
-They are mobile and can move along tracks of the cytoskeleton within the cell.
+They are mobile and can move along tracks of the [[Cytoskeleton|cytoskeleton]] within the cell.